 - For PC, using Word 2010, from the Ribbon (tool bar), select the View tab and then click Full Screen Reading.

 - For Mac, using Word 2011, from the menu bar, select View > Focus.

 Reading mode for Word (PC and Mac)

 - For PC, using Word 2013, from the Ribbon (tool bar), select the View tab and then click Read Mode.
 From the menu bar select View, then use Column Width and Page Colour according to preference.

 Reading view for PowerPoint (PC only)

-- Using Microsoft PowerPoint 2010, from the Ribbon (tool bar) select the View tab then click Reading View.
-This mode allows you to view the slides in a window so you can have other documents open at the same time.
+- Using Microsoft PowerPoint, from the Ribbon (tool bar) select the View tab then click Reading View.
+Rather than starting the slideshow, this mode allows you to view the slides in a window so you can have other documents open at the same time alongside.

 Full screen on mobiles and tablets

 For files, mobile devices and tablets automatically display in full screen mode.
 However, you might wish to look at text adjustments for PDFs to change the font size for PDF files.

 For websites, some mobile apps, for some websites, offer ‘simplified view’.
 For example, using the Google Chrome app, go to Settings, then Accessibility to turn on Simplified view for web pages which will provide a prompt for compatible websites.